 Despite their ubiquity, it doesn’t mean they can’t help you grow your lifework.
 For instance, another common theme has to do with trains.
 These dreams can help you discover if you’re “on-track”, “off-track” or need more “training.”

 Common themes are useful because they can help us align with our truer self, but they are not usually clues about the flavor of our lifework theme.

 Instead, they can tell us when we are running away from something related to our life calling.
 Or when we may need to shift how we navigate our lifework.

 Question: What common themes do you dream about?

 How might they be messages about how you are growing your lifework?

-If you want to learn more about how to use dreams to grow your lifework, click here to check out The Lifework Compass.
+If you want to learn more about how to use dreams to grow your lifework, click here to check out (program closed).

 It’s my newest program and it integrates holistic dream exploration with mastermind techniques (group brainstorming to find direction, accountability, and big growth).